xabierblanch/PyRockDiff/README.md

 #### How it works:

-1. **Surface Normal Computation**: M3C2 estimates surface normals at multiple scales to capture local surface orientation accurately.
-Normals are calculated using multi-scale approach: Multi-scale: for each core points, normals are computed at several scale and the most 'flat' is used method.
+1. **Surface Normal Computation**: M3C2 estimates surface normals using a multi-scale approach.
+For each core point, normals are computed at multiple scales, and the scale that produces the flattest surface (most planar neighborhood) is selected for optimal orientation estimation.

-2. **Automatic Parameter Configuration**:
+2. **Automatic Parameter Configuration (Optional)**:
    - When `auto_parameters_m3c2` is enabled, M3C2 parameters are automatically scaled based on `spatial_resolution`:
      - **SearchScale**: `4× spatial_resolution` (neighborhood for distance computation)
      - **NormalMinScale**: `2× spatial_resolution` (minimum scale for multi-scale normals)
      - **NormalMaxScale**: `5× spatial_resolution` (maximum scale for multi-scale normals)
      - **NormalStep**: `1× spatial_resolution` (step between scales)

-   - When `auto_parameters_m3c2` is disabled, uses parameters from the `m3c2_file` specified in the .JSON file.
+   - When `auto_parameters_m3c2` is disabled, uses parameters from the `m3c2_file` specified in the JSON file.

-3. **Threshold Filtering**: Removes points below the `change_threshold`, focusing analysis on significant changes (negative values typically indicate erosion/rockfall).
+3. **Threshold Filtering (Mandatory)**: After M3C2 computation, all points are filtered using the `change_threshold` parameter.
+This step removes noise and stable areas and focuses analysis on significant changes.
+Points below the threshold are discarded, retaining only meaningful surface changes (negative values typically indicate erosion/rockfall).

 #### JSON file parameters: